 One of the best Argentinian pianists.
 He is regarded as the world’s leading specialist in the work of Felix Mendelssohn-Bartholdy, which he has spent a significant part of his professional life studying.
 Critics admire in particular his brilliant technical skill and the profundity of his interpretation.

-The acclaimed Czech pianist Jitka Fowler Fraňková has a particularly fine technique, and her speciality is romantic classical music.
+The acclaimed Czech pianist Jitka Fowler Fraňková has a particularly fine technique, and her specialty is romantic classical music.
 The repertoire of this original artist is nonetheless very wide.
 She entrances musical connoisseurs with her sensitive rendering of the works of many composers.

 As a performer of exceptional emotional force and depth, Ivo Kahánek has gained the reputation of being one of the most impressive artists of his generation and is regarded by many as the best contemporary Czech pianist.
 Through his talent he is able to create an emotional bond with his audience in works ranging from baroque to modern, his main focus being the romantic repertoire.
 Abroad he is also considered a specialist in the performance of Czech music.

-Karel Košárek is a much sought-after Czech pianist who appears not only as a soloist, but also with leading orchestras.
+Karel Košárek is a much sought-after Czech pianist who appears not only as a soloist but also with leading orchestras.
 A graduate of the Musical Faculty of the Prague Academy of Performing Arts and the Southern Methodist University in Dallas, he is a winner of the Smetana Piano Competition and the Corpus Christi Piano Competition, and a prizewinner of the Walter Naumburg Competition in New York.
-Recitals at previous seasons in New York, Dallas, Palm Beach, Calgary, Tel Aviv, St. Petersburg and Bangkok, as well as concert appearances in Europe and Japan, indicate the scope of his international artistic activity.
+Recitals at previous seasons in New York, Dallas, Palm Beach, Calgary, Tel Aviv, St. Petersburg, and Bangkok, as well as concert appearances in Europe and Japan, indicate the scope of his international artistic activity.

 Vít Kříšťan is one of the most talented jazz piano players on the Czech scene.
 Besides teaching and recording CDs he regularly performs in concerts and is involved in many musical projects.
-One of the latest great achievements is an album from the Prague six project which was recorded in co-operation with the Czech Concept Art Orchestra big band and was recognised with the Anděl award for the best jazz album of the year 2016.
+One of the latest great achievements is an album from the Prague six project which was recorded in co-operation with the Czech Concept Art Orchestra big band and was recognized with the Anděl award for the best jazz album of the year 2015.

 Jana Chaudhuri is one of the outstanding talents of the coming generation of pianists.
 She feels music very deeply, arousing passion in every note she plays.
 In addition to playing solo, she is intensely committed to playing chamber music and regularly works with well-known Czech orchestras.